When it all gets a bit much, head outside for a walk.

 A renowned Melbourne dog park, Elsternwick Park will be perfect for when you want to take your furry pal out for a little adventure.
 There’s a lake and plentiful open grassland for all the relaxation you could desire.
 There’s also a walking trail that circumnavigates the park, so give that a crack if you’re chasing that 10,000 daily step marker.

-Read up about exercise and recreation within the current restrictions here.
-We are not condoning you to go out and explore – these suggestions are made with the stage three restrictions in mind.
+Read up about the latest rules around sport and recreation here.
+We are not condoning you to go out and explore – these suggestions are made with the restrictions in mind.
 Please stay at home and be smart when you look to voyage outside.